-From 1993 to 2008, Annika amassed 89 victories worldwide.
-They included 72 on the LPGA and 10 Major Championships.
-Annika holds a record number of Rolex Player of the Year awards (eight) and Vare Trophies for the lowest season scoring average (six).
-In 2001, she became the first – and still only – female to break 60 in an official event, earning her the nickname “Ms. 59.”
-Annika received worldwide media attention in 2003 when she became the first woman since 1945 to play in a PGA TOUR event (The Colonial in Ft.
-Worth, Texas).
-She remains the LPGA’s all-time money leader with over $22 million in earnings.
-After representing Team Europe in eight Solheim Cups as a player and three as a vice-captain, she served as captain in 2017.
+She has amassed over 90 worldwide victories, including 72 on the LPGA and 11 Major Championships.
+Annika holds a record number of Rolex Player of the Year awards (eight) and Vare Trophies for the lowest scoring average in a season (six).
+As the only female to break 60 in an official event, she has been nicknamed “Ms. 59.”
+Perhaps most notably, Annika received worldwide media attention when she became the first woman in 58 years to play in a PGA TOUR event at the 2003 Colonial Invitational.

 Annika journeyed from her native Sweden to attend the University of Arizona in 1990.
 She majored in nutrition, but left school after her sophomore year to pursue a professional golf career.
 To say she succeeded would be an understatement.
 Annika and her husband, Mike McGee, split time between residences in Orlando and Incline Village, Nev. with their two children, Ava and Will.